open-contracting/standard-development-handbook/docs/standard/technical/deployment.md

 ### How can I find out what the standard looked like at 1.1.0?

-TBC.
-(Is the answer to look for a tagged release?)
+To find a patch release, look at the contents of the tree tagged with that version.